eulloa10/eulloa10/README.md

-I'm a software engineer focused on backend and data engineering.
+Software engineer focused on backend and data engineering.

 ## About Me
 I bring a unique blend of technical and business expertise to software engineering, leveraging 8+ years of experience in accounting/finance within the real estate, media and entertainment, and e-commerce industries.